nicklockwood/iNotify/README.txt

 When you build and run the example project for the first time, it will show an alert with a promotional message about iNotify.
 This is because it has downloaded the remote notifications.plist file and this was the newest message it found.

 Close the message and quit the app.
-If you relaunch, you will see nothing unless you set the debug option to true, or set the checkPeriod to 0.
+If you relaunch, you will see nothing unless you set the debug option to YES, or set the checkPeriod to 0.
 If you do this, you will see a new message each time the app launches until all messages in the plist have been viewed.

-Once the messages have been exhausted, to show the alerts again, delete the app from the simulator or set debug to true.
+Once the messages have been exhausted, to show the alerts again, delete the app from the simulator or set debug to YES.